qfpl/blog/content/posts/sv-1.0.md

 someone to instantiate a `parsers` parser to other parsing libraries like `attoparsec`, `trifecta`, or `parsec`. `sv` exposed its parser so that a user could use it as a component of some larger parser.
-Since it used `parsers`, our parser is likely to work with whatever parser library the user is already using.
+Since it used `parsers`, our parser was likely to work with whatever parser library the user is already using.

 `sv` was not only for writing custom liniters and sanitisation tools.
 It was also